-In the pre-development conditions, the majority portion of the property drains towards St Pierre Street through the existing grading.
-In the post development conditions, the stormwater runoff will be controlled to the pre-development storm event release rates as outlined in the pre-consultation report from June 2024.
-The pre-development peak runoff rates for the 2 year, 5 year and 100 year storm events were calculated at 6.3 L/sec, 8.6 L/sec and 18.3 L/sec.
+In the pre-development conditions, the majority portion of the property drains towards the roadside ditch within the right of way of Gabriel Street.
+In the post development conditions, the stormwater runoff from the site will be controlled to pre-dev flows for up to and including 100-year storm as noted in the stormwater management criteria above.
+Table 7-1 below summarizes the breakdown of the pre-development runoff from the site for the 2, 5, and 100-year storm respectively.
 Table D3 in Appendix D provides detailed calculations on the total pre-development peak flows.